15th EASA Biennial Conference

 14-17 August, 2018

-In the Call for Labs, the conveners of the EASA2018 Labs' stream invited participants to use Laboratories to rethink anthropological forms of knowledge (production).
-The anthropologist is still often imagined as an individual moving ‘there’ to present its knowledge ‘here’; while at the same time anthropology is increasingly done at home or in collaborative settings.
+Anthropologists are still often imagined as individuals moving ‘there’ to present their knowledge ‘here’ – usually in the form of a monograph or academic paper.
+At the same time anthropology is increasingly done at home or in collaborative settings.
 Moreover, fieldwork moves into spaces hitherto unexplored by the discipline, such as boardrooms and scientific laboratories.
+Happening in new ways and in new places, anthropological knowledge and how it is produced will change.
 From multi-sited ethnography to speculative fiction and the realms of the digital: Ethnography continues to move in different directions, expanding and stretching the concept in the process.

 Laboratories offer participants the possibility to move beyond the paper format and explore aspects of our work that do not fit the traditional scholarly mould of 20-minute presentations in front of a more or less attentive audience.
-Rather than exhibiting already finished work, the aim of Laboratories is to organize collective research activities that, crucially, are open-ended and cultivate possibilities for surprise, novelty and learning.
+Rather than exhibiting already finished work, the conference Laboratories organise collective research activities that are open-ended and cultivate possibilities for surprise, novelty and learning.
 Orchestrating interventions in work-in-progress, participants’ involvement and sharing of insights and skills are put the forefront.
 In this sense, Laboratories exploit an important strength of anthropology: that its forms of knowledge-making are never settled.
 By moving out of the conference room, Laboratories allow for rethinking the spaces of anthropological knowledge production, as well as attending to the embodiment of knowledge and the sensorial character of experience.